-The Declaration of Trust imposes various restrictions on holders of REIT Units (which apply regardless of whether the REIT Units are held in the form of Stapled Units).
-REIT Unitholders that are Non-Residents are prohibited from beneficially owning more than 49% of REIT Units (on a non-diluted and fully-diluted basis).
-These restrictions may limit (or inhibit the exercise of) the rights of certain persons, including persons who are not residents of Canada for purposes of the Tax Act and non-Canadians, to acquire Stapled Units or REIT Units, to exercise their rights as REIT Unitholders and to initiate and complete take-over bids in respect of the Stapled Units or REIT Units.
-As a result, these restrictions may limit the demand for Stapled Units or REIT Units from certain persons and thereby adversely affect the liquidity and market value of the Stapled Units or REIT Units on REIT Units held by the public.
-See "Declaration of Trust and Description of REIT Units - Limitations on Non-Resident Ownership of REIT Units".
+The Declaration of Trust imposes various restrictions on holders of Units.
+Unitholders that are Non-Residents are prohibited from beneficially owning more than 49% of Units (on a non-diluted and fully-diluted basis).
+These restrictions may limit (or inhibit the exercise of) the rights of certain persons, including persons who are not residents of Canada for purposes of the Tax Act and non-Canadians, to acquire Units, to exercise their rights as Unitholders and to initiate and complete take-over bids in respect of the Units.
+As a result, these restrictions may limit the demand for Units from certain persons and thereby adversely affect the liquidity and market value of the Units held by the public.
+See "Declaration of Trust and Description of Units - Limitations on Non-Resident Ownership of Units".